Does Kratom Interact With Zolpidem (Ambien)?

 Green vein kratom is best if you happen to be looking for a more general kratom experience.
 Green-veined strains have a healthy balance of the properties found in white and red kratom.

-If you’re just starting with kratom, then this strain is probably best for you.
+If you’re starting with kratom, this strain is probably best for you.

 However, if you want to take kratom to deal with a specific ailment or to promote a certain kind of benefit, you’re probably better off going with the targeted experience of a white or red vein.